 Happily, in 1999, Dale Sailing was selected as the recognised Celtic Longboat builder and we have built over 35 boats to date, including 4 which have been delivered to Dubai, with many more on order.
 The new boats have caused a resurgence of interest in racing as now everyone can now compete on level terms in the new, one design, Celtic Longboat.

-See our full range of spares and accessories for your Celtic Longboat in our online shop – just click here
+The full range of Longboat spares and accessories can be found in our online shop – just click here